 1994 Membership dwindled to 12 families and future of church was questioned.

-1994 Funds were on hand for at least a year's salary, and the congregation decided to hire a full time minister and try for one more year to keep the doors open.
+1994 Funds were on hand for at least a year's salary, and the congregation decided to call a full time minister and try for one more year to keep the doors open.

 1996 - 2000 New life there is!
 Membership increases to 147 active families.